 - Profit margins: Calculate your desired profit margin to help you manage costs.

 - Shipping: Research the best shipping company and offer customers flexible delivery options to ensure orders arrive quickly and undamaged.

-- Pricing: Establish pricing using either the cost-based, value-based, or guess work model.
+- Pricing: Establish pricing using the cost-based, value-based, or guess-work model.

 - Inventory and warehousing: Depending on your needs, decide whether warehousing or dropshipping is best for you.